 - Adhere to food safety procedures outlines by the preschool.
-For example, families will place their child's lunchboxes/cold items in the designated refrigerators to ensure food is kept at the correct temperature. - Not bring food in that has already been pre-heated (including in a thermos), as it cannot be guaranteed this food has always maintained the correct temperature throughout the day prior to consumption. - Staff are unable to reheat or warm food up for children that has been brought in their lunchboxes, so families will ensure all food provided is safe to consume with this in mind. - Engage in positive, open, and transparent communication with educators around food safety.
+For example, families will place their child's lunchboxes/cold items in the designated refrigerators to ensure food is kept at the correct temperature. - Not bring food in that has already been pre-heated (including in a thermos), as it cannot be guaranteed this food has always maintained the correct temperature throughout the day prior to consumption. - Staff are unable to reheat or warm up the food for children that has been brought in their lunchboxes, so families will ensure all the food provided is safe to consume with this in mind. - Label bottles or zip lock bags containing breast milk with the date of preparation or date of expression - Supply breast milk and/or formula in clearly labelled, multiple small quantities to prevent wastage - Be mindful of choking hazardous foods in relation to their child's developmental stage - Engage in positive, open, and transparent communication with educators around food safety.
 QDPA is here to support you.